ThePansmith/centaNH/readme.md

 # CentaNH
-§bCentaNH§r is a fork of GTNH edited to have 100x quest rewards, made for fun.
+CentaNH is a fork of GTNH edited to have 100x quest rewards, made for fun.

 Alongside having 100x quest rewards, this fork does a few other minor things:
 - Shop cooldowns have been removed